Lucía Caraballo

 Lucía Caraballo Fabelo (born 1999) is a Spanish actress and dancer.

-Life and career
+Biography

 Lucía Caraballo Fabelo was born on 27 July 1999 in Madrid.
-In 2006, at age seven, she began activity in entertainment, after being accepted as a student at the Universidad Popular de Madrid, Tarugo Company.
+In 2006, at age seven, she was accepted to the Universidad Popular de Madrid, Tarugo Company.

+Film career

-For her feature film debut, she played a part in the low-budget film Carne cruda.
+Caraballo made her acting debut in the low-budget film Carne cruda.
 In 2016, she featured in the film Don't Blame the Karma for Being an Idiot.
 In 2021, she starred in the Flooxer comedy miniseries La reina del pueblo.
 In 2022, she featured in the TNT costumbrista-like comedy miniseries I Don't Like Driving opposite Juan Diego Botto.